friedrichg/moinmoin-openshift-example/README.md

 EddyRespondek's version doesn't work.
 This is an attempt to fix it *DONE*

-Now I am trying to make it work with 1.8.8
+Now I am trying to make it work with 1.8.7 *DONE Check below for more instructions*

 ---------------------------
 MoinMoin on OpenShift